 Our Guide to LED Drivers

 A question that our team is often asked is whether or not a light fitting requires a LED Driver.
 This guide aims to help answer this question.
+But before we get into drivers, let's start with understanding a few key electrical terms

-Understanding Current and Voltage
+Understanding Voltage

 Understanding Wattage

-Before we get into how to select the right driver for your situation, there's one more electrical term to introduce.
 Wattage is the quantity of electrical power required to power an electrical appliance and is measured in Watts.
 The higher the wattage of an appliance, the greater the amount of electrical energy it uses over a period of time.

 In terms of lighting, this generally relates to the Wattage of the LED's and/or globes that provides illumination for a fitting.

-For light fittings that require a separate globe, we always ecommend selecting an appropriate LED globe which are much more energy efficient and longer lasting than traditional alternatives.
+For light fittings that require a separate globe, we recommend selecting an appropriate LED globe which are much more energy efficient and longer lasting than traditional alternatives.

 How many lights will be on the same switch/run?